Actipro/WPF-Controls/Documentation/topics/syntaxeditor/free-languages.md

 The plain text language is included as a syntax language to use when no other language is applicable.
 Since the [ICodeDocument](xref:ActiproSoftware.Text.ICodeDocument).[Language](xref:ActiproSoftware.Text.ICodeDocument.Language) property cannot be set to a `null` value, the plain text language is the ideal language to use when a document doesn't need a language implementation assigned.

-The plain text language can be retrieved via the [SyntaxLanguage](xref:ActiproSoftware.Text.Implementation.SyntaxLanguage).[PlainText](xref:ActiproSoftware.Text.Implementation.SyntaxLanguage.PlainText) property.
+The plain text language can be retrieved via the [SyntaxLanguage](xref:ActiproSoftware.Text.Implementation.SyntaxLanguage).[PlainText](xref:ActiproSoftware.Text.Implementation.SyntaxLanguage.PlainText) property, which returns the same cached value on each invocation.

 ## Open Source Languages with a Dynamic Lexer